craigh411/suggestion-box/README.md

 Method  | Description  | Chainable
 ------------- | -------------|------------
-getSuggestions(url) | Gets the suggestion from the given url | Yes showSuggestions(suggestions) | Displays the suggestion box with the given suggestions| Yes moveUp() | Moves the selected suggestion up by 1 | Yes moveDown() | Moves the selected suggestion down by 1 | Yes select(position) | Selects the suggestion at the given position | Yes
+getSuggestions(url) | Gets the suggestion from the given url and displays them | Yes showSuggestions() | Displays the suggestion box with the current suggestions | Yes addSuggestions(suggestions) | Sets the JSON suggestions but doesn't display them | Yes loadSuggestions(url) | Loads the JSON suggestions from the given url but doesn't display them | Yes applyFilter(bool) | Whether to apply the filter to the suggestions | Yes sort | A function to sort the filtered results using javasciprt `sort()` method (only works when filter is on) | Yes moveUp() | Moves the selected suggestion up by 1 | Yes moveDown() | Moves the selected suggestion down by 1 | Yes select(position) | Selects the suggestion at the given position | Yes